Porbandar railway station

-Porbandar railway station is a terminus station in the coastal city of Porbandar in the Indian state of Gujarat.
+Porbandar railway station (station code: PBR) is a railway station in city of Porbandar in the Indian state of Gujarat.
 It belongs to the Bhavnagar Division of Western Railways.
-It is one of the westernmost broad-gauge railway stations in India.

 History

 Porbandar railway station was owned by Porbandar State Railway during the Princely rule.
 Porbandar–JamJodhpur metre-gauge railway line was opened in 1888 by working with Bhavnagar–Gondal–Junagad–Porbandar Railway.
 Later it was merged into Saurashtra Railway in 1948.
 Further it is under taken by Western Railway on 5 November 1951.
 Gauge conversion of Wansajaliya–Jetalsar section completed in 2011 giving connectivity to Somnath.

-Trains
+Major trains

 The following trains start from Porbandar railway station: